blockchain-ebook/nodejs-blockchain/chapter1/README.md

 Decentralization, on the other hand, is based on P2P network, without any machine as the centralized server: every computer in the network is equal, and if anyone dropped down, the network will still continue.
 If everyone trusts the network, it will last forever, just like bitcoin networks.
 Specifically, please refer to the chapter with a sophisticated p2p network implementation".

-This is an Crypto trading channel [[==>a Crypto trading channel]].
-Network foundation, barrier-free transaction… [[==>a network foundation with barrier-free transactions.]]
+This is a Crypto trading channel.
+A network foundation with barrier-free transactions.
 Anytime, anywhere, as long as you can access the Internet, you can get involved in this trading network and pay Crypto  to any part of the world.

 #### (2) Encryption and Decryption

 We have free channels, but are we safe?
 How about if the channel get hacked?

 This requires advanced encryption and decryption technology.
-Fortunately, encryption and decryption technology have been  used in the Internet communities for years, safe and sound [[==>solid]].
+Fortunately, encryption and decryption technology have been  used in the Internet communities for years, safe and solid.
 Theoretically, it is meaningless to decrypt and crack a single node and difficult to decrypt all nodes.
 Moreover, the number of P2P network nodes is huge, so the security level of Crypto currency system is very high.

 This is the foundation of Crypto.
-With this tech, we can safely pay out the Crypto  without fear of losing or getting stolen, and the buyer can have the basic motivation to pay [[+Crypto]] for transactions.
-For encryption and decryption technology, please refer to [[+chapters in ]] "Encryption and decryption technology in node.js" and "three graphs to give you a comprehensive grasp of encryption and decryption technology".
+With this tech, we can safely pay out the Crypto  without fear of losing or getting stolen, and the buyers can have the basic motivation to pay Crypto for transactions.
+For encryption and decryption technology, please refer to the chapters in "Encryption and decryption technology in node.js" and "three graphs to give you a comprehensive grasp of encryption and decryption technology".

 #### (3) Blockchain